Approximate non-linear model predictive control with safety-augmented neural networks: Numerical examples

-To evaluate the effectiveness of our safety augmentation (\alg\ref{alg:online-validation}), we compare the closed-loop system behavior with naively (always) applying the NN solution.
-We randomly sample initial states and use the first~$10^5$ points where the MPC has a feasible solution, \ie initial conditions where we know that the~(\ref{eqn:nominalmpc}) is initially feasible.
-We simulate the system dynamics and check constraint satisfaction in closed loop for a (sufficiently large) finite time.
+To evaluate the effectiveness of safety augmentation (\alg\ref{alg:online-validation}), we compare the closed-loop system behavior with naively (always) applying the NN solution.
+We randomly sample initial states where the MPC has a feasible solution, \ie(\ref{eqn:nominalmpc}) is initially feasible.
+We simulate the system dynamics and check constraint satisfaction in closed loop.
 The results are summarized in \tabe\ref{tab:safevsnaive}.

 With the proposed safety augmented NNs, the systems adhere to constraints in closed loop -- they are \emph{deterministically} safe.
-By contrast, naively applying the NN solution results in constraint violations for all three systems, underscoring the importance of safety augmentation.
+By contrast, naively applying the NN solution results in constraint violations for all systems, underscoring the importance of safety augmentation.
 Even when the NN provides an initially feasible solution to~(\ref{eqn:nominalmpc}), \ie $\Pi_\text{NN}(x(0))\in\mathcal{U}^N(x(0))$, it might not be safe to naively evaluate for all times in closed loop.
-An illustrative example for catastrophic failure (crash into the wall) when naively applying the NN to the quadcopter system is depicted in Fig.~\ref{fig:quadcrash}: the NN controller is feasible for the first~\SI{0.6}{\second} of the closed loop experiment.
-Afterwards, the proposed safety augmentation detects some unsafe NN input sequences and applies the safe candidate solution.
-The naive implementation that always applies the new NN input crashes into the wall~\SI{0.3}{\second} later.
-The safety augmentation continues to apply NN predictions when safe and successfully evades the wall constraint.
+An illustrative example for catastrophic failure (crash into the wall) when naively applying the NN to the quadcopter system is depicted in Fig.~\ref{fig:quadcrash}: the NN controller is feasible for the first~\SI{0.6}{\second}.
+Afterwards, the proposed safety augmentation detects unsafe NN input sequences and applies the safe candidate to safely evade the wall.
+The naive implementation always applies the new NN input and crashes into the wall~\SI{0.3}{\second} later.
+Similar behavior is observed for the robot arm in Fig.~\ref{fig:hardware}.